 Bhutan, Land of the Thunder Dragon.
 Is there another country on the planet with a cooler catch phrase?
 Bhutan sounds exotic, mystical, almost otherworldly.
 Well, it feels that way too.
 Bhutan is such a joy to travel to, this tiny country straddling the Himalayas.
-It was only recently that tourists were allowed to enter this country.
-Bhutan is less affected by modern civilization than other countries but that is beginning to change.
 If you want to see Bhutan before it gets to be modernized, go now.
-It is a feast for the eyes and and eye opening cultural experience.
+It is a feast for the eyes and an eye opening cultural experience.
 Explore the dzongs, marvel at the Himalayas, eat chilies and cheese, learn about Buddhism, and have one of the most unique travel experiences of your life.